fargeo/archesguides/_pages/configuration.md

 - **Email settings:** You can adjust 'EMAIL_HOST' and 'EMAIL_PORT' to control what Django uses for email correspondence when triggered by a custom function.
 'EMAIL_HOST_USER' and 'EMAIL_HOST_PASSWORD' set the credentials for the SMTP server defined in 'EMAIL_HOST'.
 If left blank, Django will not attempt any authentication.
 ^
 ### Cache settings
--**Cache seeding:** To control how your cache is seeded, adjust 'CACHE_SEED_BOUNDS' and 'CACHE_SEED_MAX_ZOOM' to set the levels at which your cache seeds.
+- **Cache seeding:** To control how your cache is seeded, adjust 'CACHE_SEED_BOUNDS' and 'CACHE_SEED_MAX_ZOOM' to set the levels at which your cache seeds.

--**Tileserver settings:** You can set the location of your tileserver cache under 'TILE_CACHE_CONFIG'.
+- **Tileserver settings:** You can set the location of your tileserver cache under 'TILE_CACHE_CONFIG'.

--**Timewheel Cache:** By adjusting 'CACHE_BY_USER' you can customize how often the Timewheel data is cached for specific users.
+- **Timewheel Cache:** By adjusting 'CACHE_BY_USER' you can customize how often the Timewheel data is cached for specific users.
 You must first specify the usernames and then the duration (seconds) for which you want to cache the Timewheel.
 For example, it could look like 'CACHE_BY_USER = {'Resource Editor' : 3600}'
 ^
 ![Cache Settings]({{site.url}}/assets/images/cacheSettings.png)

 ### Log settings
--**Log preffernces:** Under 'LOGGING' you can adjust 'format' to change the structure of the logs.
+- **Log preffernces:** Under 'LOGGING' you can adjust 'format' to change the structure of the logs.
 The 'LEVEL:' fields control the verbosity of your terminal outputs, which can be set to four levels.
 From most to least verbose the options are: 'DEBUG', 'WARNING', 'ERROR', 'INFO'.

--**Log Location:** The write location for the standard logs can be set under 'LOGGING' by setting the 'filename' variable to a writable location.
+- **Log Location:** The write location for the standard logs can be set under 'LOGGING' by setting the 'filename' variable to a writable location.
 To set the location of the resource import log, change the value of 'RESOURCE_IMPORT_LOG' to the desired writable location.

--**Debug:** You can toggle Django debugging on or off by changing the value of 'DEBUG'.
+- **Debug:** You can toggle Django debugging on or off by changing the value of 'DEBUG'.
 ^
 **Info:** Setting DEBUG to false will replace the more complex Django error messages with standard 404 and 500 error pages.
 It will also cause Django to stop serving static files, requiring you to set up an external webserver.
 {: .notice--info}